zzzprojects/learn-orm/tutorials/cs-script/delegates.md

 public delegate T MethodDelegate<T>(params object[] paramters);
 ```

 CLR cannot distinguish between arguments of type `params object[]` and any other array.
-You will need to wrap the array as an object array when you pass the array args as shown below.
+You will need to wrap the array as an object array when you pass the array args, as shown below.

 ```csharp
 public static void Example3()